A Globally Responsible Gateway Initiative

 Sparked by an opportunity to apply for the MacArthur 100&Change grant, business education networks and associations from around the world coalesced to endorse an application anchored and co-convened by: the GRLI, GMI, IAJBS and oikos International.

-• GMI (Global Management Initiative): Committed to reimagining management education and inspiring business school changemakers.
+• GMI (Global Movement Initiative): Committed to reimagining management education and inspiring business school changemakers.

 • GRLI (Globally Responsible Leadership Initiative): A pioneer in fostering globally responsible leadership and advancing sustainability in business education.